 Scientists understand less about dementia than they do about other major diseases like cancer or heart disease.
 To increase scientific knowledge of dementia - and potentially make new treatments possible - we are increasing annual funding of dementia research to around £66 million by 2015.
 This investment includes £20 million towards a social science research programme on dementia.

 National Dementia Strategy

 The National Dementia Strategy, published in 2009, set new standards for dementia care.
-Since then, treatment using antipsychotic drugs - which can have major side effects - has become far less common.

 Who we’re working with

 The Dementia Friendly communities work is being led by the Alzheimer’s Society on the dementia awareness campaign.